Objective: to place a bounding box around each object in an image and export

 -

-is a once-only operation - The thumbnail
+JPGis a once-only operation - The thumbnail

-files that are typically used in digitisation programmes - Inselect therefore loads and shows the thumbnail whenever the document is opened
+JPGis very quick to read - far quicker than the large high-resolutionTIFFfiles that are typically used in digitisation programmes - Inselect therefore loads and shows the thumbnail whenever the document is opened

 - Inselect loads the original full resolution image only as required - when saving crops or reading barcodes